 Reserve the Ducky Day Family Package to experience this very special tradition at The Peabody Memphis.

-The Duck March is open to the public.
-However, to adhere to COVID-19 social distancing guidelines, it is recommended that non-hotel guests view the Duck March from above on the Mezzanine and maintain a 6-foot separation from visitors outside their own party.
+To manage crowds and adhere to social distancing best practices, the Duck March is open only to hotel guests at this time.
 The ducks' Royal Duck Palace on the Peabody Rooftop is open for visitation from 11AM to 6PM daily, weather permitting.